Bias in the introduction of variation: Distinctive implications

 In addition to these direct implications, some more sophisticated or indirect implications have emerged in the literature.

 Non-causal associations induced by mutation and selection.
 Due to a dual dependence on mutation and selection, the distribution of adaptive changes may show non-causal associations of mutation rates and selection coefficients, somewhat akin to Berkson's paradox, as suggested in Ch.
-8 of.

-This is a distinctive implication of the theory because of the way it relies on the graduated effect of arrival biases.
+8 of. and developed in more detail by Gitschlag, et al (2023).